February 11, 2017

 One of the most notable features of contemporary conservative reform efforts is the way in which it increasingly positions teachers as a liability and in doing so aligns them with modes of education that are as demeaning as they are deskilling.
 These reforms are not innocent and actually promote failure in the classroom.
 And when successful, they open the door for more public schools to be closed, provide another chance at busting the union and allow such schools to be taken over by private and corporate interests.
 Under the influence of market-based pedagogies, teachers are the new welfare queens, and are repeatedly subjected to what can only be described as repressive disciplinary measures in the school and an increasing chorus of verbal humiliation from politicians outside of the classroom.
 Teachers are not only on the defensive in the neoliberal war on schools, they are also increasingly pressured to assume a more instrumental and mercenary role.
 Such approaches leave them with no time to be creative, use their imagination, work with other teachers or develop classroom practices that are not wedded to teaching for the test and other demeaning empirical measures.
 Of course, the practice of disinvesting in public schools has a long history, but it has strengthened since the election of Ronald Reagan in the 1980s and has intensified in the new millennium.
 How else to explain that many states invest more in building prisons than educating students, especially those who are poor, disabled and immersed in poverty.

 Again, four decades of policies devised with a specific intent.
-Four decades of cutting taxes on the wealthiest Americans and corporations have been done intentionally to all Americans which is starving our public school systems.
+Four decades of cutting taxes on the wealthiest Americans and corporations have been done intentionally.
+One of the consequences is the erosion and destruction of our public school systems.
 Property tax caps helped those with investment property much more than residential property owners.
 TIFs help developers by creating subsidies for their investments.
-Meanwhile, the school system suffers.
+Meanwhile, the school system loses money.
 School choice allows mobile parents to transport their kids to better school districts while leaving behind the poorest, least mobile families.

-Therefore, when I hear a community announce a day of protest, “Save Our Schools” or “Save Muncie Schools”, I have to ask, “Do you even know who you are marching against?”
+Therefore, when I hear a community announce a day of protest, “Save Our Schools” or “Save Muncie Schools”, I have to ask, “Do you even know who or what you are marching against?”

 It’s not the school board members and it’s not the superintendent.
 You might not like Steven Baule, but he’s not the cause of our woes.
 They were dealt the cards…they’re just players sitting at the table like all of us dealt a shitty hand.
 While it feels good to have a scapegoat to direct our anger, it’s misdirected.